Emerging Areas in Risk Reduction and Estimating Risk

 RPFNA uses a thin needle to remove cells from about 10 areas near the areola.

-This procedure is more invasive and causes more discomfort than ductal lavage, nipple aspiration or fine needle aspiration done for diagnosis.
+This procedure is more invasive and causes more discomfort than ductal lavage or nipple aspiration.

-RPFNA is not recommended for use outside of a clinical trial .
+RPFNA is under study.
+So, it’s not recommended for use outside of a clinical trial.

 Ductal lavage, nipple aspiration or RPFNA and risk assessment

-The findings from these tests should not impact a woman’s decision to take risk-lowering drugs (tamoxifen or raloxifene), have preventive surgery or join a risk reduction clinical trial.
+The findings from these tests should not impact a woman’s decision to take a risk-lowering drug, have preventive surgery or join a clinical trial on risk reduction.
 They also should not be used to assess risk for breast cancer screening recommendations.

 More research is needed to learn how to use the findings from these tests.